Mr. Tambourine Man (album)

 Mr. Tambourine Man is the debut studio album by the American rock band the Byrds, released on June 21, 1965, by Columbia Records.
 The album is characterized by the Byrds' signature sound of Jim McGuinn's (Note: Roger McGuinn was born James Joseph McGuinn III and initially used the name Jim McGuinn in his professional music career.
 He changed his first name to Roger in 1967, during his involvement with Subud, an international spiritual movement.)
-12-string Rickenbacker guitar and the band's complex harmony singing.
+12-string Rickenbacker guitar and the band's harmonies.
 The material on the album consists of cover versions of folk songs, primarily composed by Bob Dylan, and originals written or co-written by singer Gene Clark.
 Along with the Dylan-penned single of the same name, Mr. Tambourine Man established the band as an internationally successful act and is widely regarded by critics as representing the first effective American challenge to the chart dominance of the Beatles and other British Invasion bands during the mid-1960s.

 The album was influential in popularizing the musical subgenre known as folk rock, by melding sophisticated lyrical content with electric guitars and a rock backbeat.
-The term "folk rock" was first coined by the American music press to describe the Byrds' sound in mid-1965, around the same time that the album was released.
+The term "folk rock" was coined by the American music press to describe the Byrds' sound in mid-1965, around the same time that the album was released.
 The band's hybrid of a British Invasion beat, jangly guitar playing, and poetic or socially conscious lyrics influenced a number of acts in the mid-1960s and has also been influential on later musicians.

 The album peaked at number 6 on the Billboard Top LPs chart and number 7 on the UK Albums Chart.
 It is the band's most successful album on either chart.
 The "Mr. Tambourine Man" single was released ahead of the album in April 1965 and reached number one on the Billboard Hot 100 and the UK Singles Chart.
 A second single, "All I Really Want to Do", also a Dylan cover, was moderately successful in the U.S., but fared better in the UK, where it reached the top ten.